bronnie313/blog-app/README.md

 ### Usage

-To run the project, execute the following command:` ruby filename.rb `
+To run the project, execute the following command:` rails server `

 <!--
 Example command: